-Regis University, School of Physical Therapy Action Plan - Example
+Regis University, School of Rehabilitative and Health Sciences Success Plan - Example

-Student Name:\\\\\ Date:\\\\\
+Student Name: Date:

 Identified challenge Learning Objective (ABCD format) Specific Activities: Steps to address skills, attitudes or behavior Measurable Outcomes and Timeframe for Completion Documentation - inaccurate content and spelling errors that may hinder accurate patient progression The student will accurately document patient treatment sessions in all patient charts within two weeks.
-Write a draft of documentation on specified patient treatment sessions for review by the clinical instructor (week 1) NOTE: multiple activities may be required to address the identified challenge/learning objective Accurate and consistent chart documentation of patient treatment sessions without spelling errors to the degree that another physical therapist could safely and effectively treat the patient without cues (by the end of clinical experience) Consequences of Unsuccessful Remediation of Action Plan If unable to provide consistent and accurate documentation in the chart, the student will not have met expectations of the clinical experience - remediation of the clinical will be recommended Identified challenge Learning Objective (ABCD format) Specific Activities: Steps to address skills, attitudes or behavior Measurable Outcomes and Timeframe for Completion Communication - inability to receive constructive feedback from CI without a defensive response (verbal and body language) The student will seek constructive feedback on identifying body language that appears defensive to the receiver within one week.
+Write a draft of documentation on specified patient treatment sessions for review by the clinical instructor (week 1) NOTE: multiple activities may be required to address the identified challenge/learning objective Accurate and consistent chart documentation of patient treatment sessions without spelling errors to the degree that another physical therapist could safely and effectively treat the patient without cues (by the end of clinical experience) Consequences of Unsuccessful Remediation of Action Plan t and accurate documentation in the clinical experience - remediation of Identified challenge Learning Objective (ABCD format) Specific Activities: Steps to address skills, attitudes or behavior Measurable Outcomes and Timeframe for Completion Communication - inability to receive constructive feedback from CI without a defensive response (verbal and body language) The student will seek constructive feedback on identifying body language that appears defensive to the receiver within one week.
 List body language that can present as "defensive."
-Consistent request for constructive feedback related to interaction with the CI and recognition of how to respond in a non-defensive manner (verbally and with body language) by completion of the clinical experience Consequences of Unsuccessful Remediation of Action Plan If unable to communicate constructively following feedback, a recommendation will be made to develop a detailed timeline with the academic institution to remediate the professional behavior "Use of Constructive Feedback" prior to continued academic or clinical work and or graduation.
+Consistent request for constructive feedback related to interaction with the CI and recognition of how to respond in a non-defensive manner (verbally and with body language) by completion of the clinical experience Consequences of Unsuccessful Remediation of Action Plan to develop a detailed timeline structively following feedback, a re with the academic institution to re Feedback" prior to continued aca ecommendation will be made emediate the professional

-\ABCD format:
+ABCD format: